Skip to main content

 What help do they need to take their medication, or do their therapy, and how often they have to take it/do it?

 Add this time into the amount of extra support time they need to deal with the tasks above.
-Does it add up to more than an hour extra a day (this would entitle you to the low rate of the care component), or frquent help throughout the day (which would entitle you to at least the middle rate of the care component).
+Does it add up to more than an hour extra a day (this would entitle you to the low rate of the care component), or frequent help throughout the day (which would entitle you to at least the middle rate of the care component).

 Was this information useful?